How to Win the War Against Mosquitoes

 Try Lemon Eucalyptus

-This may seem like a myth, but oil from lemon eucalyptus is actually recommended by multiple government sources as an insect repellent (including the Center for Disease Control and Prevention).
-If you’re looking for a more natural remedy for how to keep mosquitoes away, this oil will do the trick.
+This may seem like a myth, but oil from lemon eucalyptus is actually recommended by multiple government sources as an insect repellent.
+If you’re looking for a more natural remedy that will keep mosquitoes away, this oil will do the trick.

 Lemon eucalyptus is an effective natural oil to use as a mosquito repellent, with sharp-scented compounds proven to drive mosquitoes away, though it doesn’t last as long as other sprays.

 Note: This is a potent home bug repellent and is not child or pet-friendly.

 Lavender oil is a very common ingredient in homemade bug repellents.
 If a recipe calls for citrus oils, neem oil, lemon eucalyptus, clove, or cedarwood oils, you can also add a little lavender oil.
 This will help improve the fragrance.